AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_Tenant.md

 ## `GetTenant()`

-Get a specific tenant by ID
+Retrieves a specific `Tenant` by ID.

 ### Http